Shahin093/mtm-tradus-inventory-management/README.md

 ### Update User

 - you can update your profile(userData).
-- if The user is not exist , so i won't update your userData.
+- if The user is not exist they won't be update Data.
 - you will be able to show all of users without password
 - (Authentication): It could access only Admins & Yourself.
+- Zod validation (If you want to create your profile ,you have to fill up all of fields. if don't fill up the any fields you can see zodValidation error)
+- i have used dynamic route("/:id")

+### Delete User

+- you can not Delete your profile(userData).
+- if The user is not exist they won't be delete Data.
+- (Authentication): It could access only Admins.
+- i have used dynamic route("/:id")

 ## AUTH ENPOINT :